wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 First, you will need the Jupyter Resource packages to run the Jupyter notebooks.

 * [Jupyter Notebooks, and JupyterLab](https://jupyter.org) and [IPython](https://ipython.org) environments
-  * These are the jupyter, jupyterlab, and notebook packages.
+  * These are the Jupyter, JupyterLab, and notebook packages.
 This will also include the IPython interactive Python environment

 Then you can install (or reinstall) the following basic "must-have" packages for working in data science.